Keyur90/Plutora_Challenge/README.md

 1. MS vscode

+# Prerequisite
+1. Make sure Node.js is already installed into the machine and the environment vairable is set accordingly for Node.js

 # Steps to build Project

 1. Clone the project from this GIT repo into the local folder.